 Much research has been carried out in the past few decades on the positive effects of floating.
 The effective theory behind floating is known as “floatation REST” and was first developed in 1950.
 It was originally used for medical and therapeutic purposes.
 The acronym REST stands for Restricted Environmental Stimulation Therapy.
 It describes a method of relaxation that restricts and/or shuts off the brain’s external access to things which stimulate the senses, such as light, sound, temperature fluctuations and gravity.

-The origin of floating
+founder of floating

 The American neuro-psychiatrist Professor Dr. John Lilly, affiliated with the National Institute of Mental Health in Bethesda, in the USA, developed this technique in 1950.
 Based on his first model of an isolation tank, the professor claimed that restricting stimulation of the senses had a profoundly relaxing effect.
 Later on, in 1977, Lilly wrote that REST generated a special state of consciousness.